oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 ### Phase 2: Generating bytecode (parsing)
 Now that we have an interpreter, we need to generate some concrete bytecode for it to execute.
-This process is called _parsing_.
+We refer to the the process of converting a source program to bytecode as _parsing_.
-Each method/function in your guest language is parsed to its own bytecode.
+Each method/function in the guest language is parsed to its own bytecode using a `BytecodeParser`.

-Parsers specify a tree of operations by calling a sequence of methods defined on the generated `Builder` class.
+A `BytecodeParser` specifies a tree of operations by calling a sequence of methods defined on the generated `Builder` class.
 The `Builder` class is responsible for validating the well-formedness of these operations and converting them to low-level bytecodes that implement their behaviour.

-Below is a simple example that generates a bytecode program to add two integer arguments together and return the result:
+Below is a simple `BytecodeParser` that generates bytecode to add two integer arguments together and return the result:
 ```java
 BytecodeParser<SampleInterpreterGen.Builder> parser = (SampleInterpreterGen.Builder b) -> {
     b.beginRoot();